Grow With Custom Home Project Managers

 This is a distinct departure from the norm where the custom home dealer, acting as the GC, often has to manage the cash flow, floating payments while waiting for the client's loan disbursements.
 This "financial juggling" can put undue stress on you and risk the stability of the project if not handled carefully.

 However, the client acting as GC eliminates this headache for your dealership.
-Put simply, the client is immediately accountable for payments and keeping the project moving along.
+Put simply, the client is immediately accountable for payments and keeping the project moving.

 One concern we've heard from independent dealerships is about compensation – does allowing clients to be their own GC eliminate service commissions?
 In short, no. As we'll always reiterate, your services are still necessary for their project, your involvement will just look a little different.

-(Again, we'll get into this a little more down below) We can't recommend enough having a written agreement that details everyone's role in making a client's custom home dreams come true.
+(Again, we'll get into this a little more down below) We can't recommend enough having a written agreement detailing everyone's role in making a client's custom home dreams come true.

-For as much as it's a protection for your company and investment, this agreement is also a protection to the client —- especially if there are any misunderstandings about what work would be done or when something should be completed.
+For as much as it protects your company and investment, this agreement also protects the client — especially if there are any misunderstandings about what work would be done or when something should be completed.

 In a way, the agreement can also serve as another roadmap for the project, making sure everyone understands what's necessary to make it happen and when certain elements need to be completed.